 Note that the hardware hash also contains details about when it was generated, so it will change each time it is generated.
 When the Windows Autopilot deployment service attempts to match a device, it considers changes like that, as well as more substantial changes such as a new hard drive, and is still able to match successfully.
 But substantial changes to the hardware, such as a motherboard replacement, would not match, so a new hash would need to be generated and uploaded.

-Collecting the hardware ID from existing devices using System Center Configuration Manager
+Collecting the hardware ID from existing devices using Microsoft Endpoint Configuration Manager

 Collecting the hardware ID from existing devices using PowerShell

-The hardware ID, or hardware hash, for an existing device is available through Windows Management Instrumentation (WMI), as long as that device is running Windows 10 version 1703 or later.
+The hardware ID, or hardware hash, for an existing device is available through Windows Management Instrumentation (WMI), as long as that device is running a supported version of Windows 10 semi-annual channel.
 To help gather this information, as well as the serial number of the device (useful to see at a glance the machine to which it belongs), a PowerShell script called Get-WindowsAutoPilotInfo.ps1 has been published to the PowerShell Gallery website.

 To use this script, you can download it from the PowerShell Gallery and run it on each computer, or you can install it directly from the PowerShell Gallery.
 To install it directly and capture the hardware hash from the local computer, use the following commands from an elevated Windows PowerShell prompt: